 About Unloop

-Unloop was founded in 2015 to address clear and urgent need: justice-impacted individuals were being left behind as digital skills became essential to accessing opportunity.
-With input across a wide circle of corrections-based learners and tech-committed volunteers, we set out to build real pathways to practical technology skills.
+Unloop was founded in 2015 to address an urgent gap: justice-impacted people were being left behind as digital skills became essential to reaching opportunity.
+With input from corrections-based learners and technologists, we set out to build practical pathways to technology skills.

 In partnership with Washington State community colleges and the Department of Corrections, Unloop launched college-accredited programs that helped justice-impacted students earn web development certificates.
-As participants returned home, we evolved to support their ongoing journeys — focusing on reentry education, tech readiness, and community connection.
+As participants returned home, we evolved to support their reentry through digital literacy, technology readiness, and community connection.

-At our core, we are a community—of students, alumni, educators, technologists, and partners—working together to reduce recidivism, promote equity, and open doors to meaningful careers.
+At our core, we are a community of students, alumni, educators, technologists, and partners working to reduce recidivism and open access to opportunity.

 Meet our Team